Understanding Captives

 Loss prevention

-An active program that aims to stop a negative event, such as theft or a fire, from occurring.
+An active program designed to stop negative events, such as theft or fire, from occurring.

 Risk mitigation